Meresger/text-augmentation-graph-clonal/README.md

 ## Repository Structure
 This repository contains the following files and directories:

+- data/: This directory contains the dataset files used in the experiments.
 - src/: This directory contains AMR distance Metrics Code.
 - code/: This directory contains the implementation of the TextAugmentation-CLONALG-AMR method.
 - results/: This directory stores the results obtained from applying the method on the datasets.